 The School provides a deferred compensation plan to its Executive Director which provides for payment of benefits upon retirement.
 The plan allows voluntary contributions, subject to certain limitations under the Internal Revenue Code.
 The plan provides for employer non-elective contributions to the plan as determined annually by the School's Board of Trustees.
-Total contributions by the School to the plan amounted to \$18,000 during the year ended June 30, 2016.
+Total contributions by the School to the plan amounted to \$18,000 during both the years ended June 30, 2017 and 2016.